-- 1. The air quality manager(s) should : - (i) ensure that environmental friendly material is used in bus facilities as much as possible; - (ii) be aware of any potential risk of harmful substances, including odour, emitted from any material if the use of such material is unavoidable; - (iii) obtain information such as the emission rate of air pollutants from the supplier and manufacturer of the material in (ii) above; and - (iv) dilute the harmful pollutants with adequate outdoor air by properly managing the environmental control system. - 2.
-The air quality at any zone of a bus facility is a function of the pollutants, ventilation rate and quality of the outside air.
+- 1. The air quality manager(s) should - (i) ensure that environmental friendly material is used in railway facilities as much as possible; - (ii) be aware of any potential risk of harmful substances including odour emitted from any material if the use of such material is unavoidable; - (iii) obtain information such as emission rate of air pollutants from suppliers and manufacturers of the material in (ii) above; and - (iv) dilute the harmful pollutants with adequate outdoor/make up air by properly managing the environmental control system. - 2.
+The air quality at any zone of a railway facility is a function of the pollutants, ventilation rate and quality of the outdoor/make up air.
 The concentration of a pollutant at steady state condition is given by: